-The discount rate of 8.0 percent was applied to measure the total pension liability.
-There has been no change in the discount rate since the prior measurement period.
-The projected cash flows into and out of the pension plan assumed that members, employers, and non-employer contributing entity make their contributions at the statutorily required rates.
-Under this assumption, the pension plan's fiduciary net position is projected to be sufficient to make all future pension benefit payments of current plan members.
-Therefore, the 8.0 percent long-term expected rate of return on pension plan investments was used as the discount rate without incorporating the municipal bond rate.
+The discount rate of 6.907% was applied to measure the total pension liability.
+The discount rate was based on the expected rate of return on pension plan investments of 7.25% and a municipal bond rate of 3.69%.
+The projected cash flows into and out of the pension plan assumed that active members, employers, and non-employer contributing entity make their contributions at the statutorily required rates.
+It is assumed that future employer and State contributions will be 7.76% of payroll.
+This includes a factor for the rehired retirees and the non-old age, survivor and disability insurance surcharge.
+Based on these assumptions, the pension plan's fiduciary net position and future contributions were sufficient to finance the benefit payments until the year 2069.
+As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2069, and the municipal bond rate was applied to all benefit payments after that date.

-The long-term expected rate of return on plan investments was developed using a building-block method with assumptions including asset class of investment portfolio, target allocation, real rate of return on investments, and inflation factor.
-Under this method, best estimate ranges of expected future real rates of return (net of investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on plan investments was developed using a building-block method, in which best estimate ranges of expected future real rates of return (net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.